ajaykarwal/ajaykarwal-v8/src/posts/2019-04-01-uninstall-node-and-install-nvm.md

 ---
 layout: post
-date: "2019-04-01"
+date: '2019-04-01'
-title: "Uninstall Node.js and install Node Version Manager (NVM)"
+title: 'Uninstall Node.js and install Node Version Manager (NVM)'
-permalink: "{{ title | slug }}/index.html"
+permalink: '{{ title | slug }}/index.html'
 tags:
     - node
     - javascript
     - popular
 ---

 When trying to install some npm packages globally, for example `npm i gulp-cli -g` you may run into a permissions error along the lines of: